 As described in the OneNet Acceptable Use Policy, use of OneNet must be consistent with its mission and goals, which include facilitating and disseminating knowledge, providing public service, aiding technology transfer to Oklahoma businesses and industry for educational purposes, promoting economic development, conducting the affairs of government and building broader infrastructure in support of education and research.

 Use of OneNet must also be consistent with the eligible Client’s established mission.
-Clients may not enable for-profit persons or entities to use OneNet for the pecuniary advantage of the for-profit entity.
+Clients may not enable for-profit persons or entities to use OneNet for the monetary advantage of the for-profit entity.
 OneNet does not “police” the content that a user transmits, but places the responsibility on the authorized user to determine whether its use or the use of any sponsored entity is consistent with its mission.

 OneNet IP Clients may connect a) Any building on that Client’s primary premises which is under the control of the Client, b) any other premises which is owned or controlled solely by, or that is part of the Client’s corporation (as an extended campus or annex) and which is connected to the Client’s primary premises by a private WAN (wide area network), c) any data server on any Client premises which the Client has provisioned so as to be accessible to other OneNet Clients and or Internet Clients.
 OneNet Clients certified by the Oklahoma Department of Commerce as business incubators may connect any tenant of the incubator facility.